zikula/DynamicFormBundle/README.md

 In order to implement this bundle, the developer must create three entities:

 1. A 'container' Entity that holds both:
-   1. The dynamic property specifications (OneToMany)
+   1. The form specifications (OneToMany)
    2. The response data (OneToMany)
-   3. This _may_ implement `DynamicPropertiesContainerInterface`
+   3. This _may_ extend `AbstractSpecificationContainer`
-2. A 'wrapper' Entity that defines the dynamic property specification.
+2. A 'wrapper' Entity that defines the form specification.
-   1. This **must** extend `AbstractDynamicPropertySpecification`
+   1. This **must** extend `AbstractFormSpecification`
-3. A PropertyResponse Entity to contain the data responses to the forms.
+3. A 'response' Entity to contain the data responses to the forms.
-   1. This **must** extend `AbstractDynamicPropertyData`
+   1. This **must** extend `AbstractResponseData`

 Form Creation: the 'Building' form
 ----------------------------------

 The `Zikula\Bundle\DynamicFormBundle\Form\Type\DynamicFieldCollectionType` formType is a collection of Dynamic Fields in your form.
 You must define the `entry_type` to be your own 'wrapper' Entity (item 2 above).
-Each member of the collection provides a form type to define all the needed details of a formType (a `DynamicPropertySpecification`) which consists of two main parts.
-First a choice field which allows the selection of a field type using a dropdown list.
-Upon selection further field-specific form fields for the field options are loaded using ajax and dynamically added/replaced in the form.
+Each member of the collection provides a form type to define all the needed details of a formType (a `FormSpecification`) which consists of two main parts.
+A choice field which allows the selection of a field type using a dropdown list.
+Upon selection, further field-specific form fields for the field options are loaded using ajax and dynamically added/replaced in the form.

 ```php
     $builder